valohai/docs/source/howto/setup/index.rst

     self-hosted/index

-Valohai can be deployed in the cloud, on-premise, on multi-cloud setups, and in hybrid setups with both on-premises and cloud resources.
+Valohai can be deployed in your environment, either in the cloud or on-premise.
+The platform can also be deployed in multi-cloud setups and in hybrid setups with both cloud and on-premise resources.

 When using Valohai: